-Below you can find a list of the Inspector Lynley books in publication order.
-This is the best way to read the books for the first time if you are brand new to the series.
+We’ll start off our list of Elizabeth George books in order with the Inspector Lynley Series.
+Publication order is the best way to read the books for the first time if you are brand new to the series.

 However, if you have previously read this series and are looking for a new way to experience the story, there is another way you can read these books.
 That is because the fourth book in publication order is actually a prequel novel of sorts.
 Therefore, if you are looking to read the Inspector Lynley books in chronological order, begin with A Suitable Vengeance, and then proceed with the rest of the books.